What devices and OS versions are supported?

 Click here for iOS setup instructions.

-Our iOS app is designed and optimized for iOS 15 and newer, so those versions will provide the best experience on the following devices:
+Our iOS monitoring app is designed and optimized for iOS 15 and newer, so those versions will provide the best experience on the following devices:

 • iPhone